New England’s Best Lawyers® Features Perennial Powerhouse Lubin & Meyer on Cover of Special Supplement in The Boston Globe

 About Best Lawyers

-New England's Best Lawyers is mailed to recognized lawyers in New England and is distributed in the The Wall Street Journal (in New England) and the The Boston Globe.
+New England's Best Lawyers is mailed to recognized lawyers in New England and is distributed in the The Boston Globe.
 Additionally, the digital publication is available in full at www.bestlawyers.com.

 Lubin & Meyer's History of Recognition by Best Lawyers

-Lubin & Meyer has been featured on the cover of New England's Best Lawyers four times in the last nine years, including the 2020 cover above.
+Lubin & Meyer has been featured on the cover of New England's Best Lawyers six times in the last 10 years.

 In 2013, Andrew Meyer was featured with an accompanying cover story, "The Powerhouse Medical Malpractice Law Firm on Rebuilding Lives and Improving Medicine."
 That article states,